If you don’t speak or write to them in their languages, what opportunities are you missing?

 - Finally, Fortune 500 companies that expanded their translation budgets were 1.5 times more likely to report an increase in total revenue, compared to those whose budgets remained the same.

 The simple truth is that website localization grows global sales, profits, and impact for the companies doing it.
 Many companies are already benefiting from this marketplace evolution.
 Where groups have been hesitant, a common question has been, “What if foreign prospects write to me or call me?
 I don’t speak their language.”
 But the answer to this is also simple.

 Whatever written communications arrive from abroad can be sent to a professional language agency for translation.
 Assuming such foreign documents or files are relatively short, they can usually be translated into English within a day or two.
 Then you can write your answers in English, and your agency can translate them into your prospect’s language.

 If you receive a phone call from a non-English speaker, full service agencies have Telephonic Interpreting.
 In the case of Auerbach International, you can be connected 24/7 to a telephonic interpreter for a three-way call in any of 150 languages and dialects, for only $1.85/minute.

 Here’s a small-scale example of how this can help.
 A boutique skin salon in California had an important client who spoke only Cantonese, and whose English-speaking child was often unavailable to come in with her.
 The salon owner used our telephonic interpreting service to understand the customer’s needs, and this much appreciated extra effort to communicate resulted in a long-term relationship and many referrals.

 Whatever your language needs, Auerbach International can help with customized solutions and award-winning client service.
 For more information or to request a quote, please contact Philip Auerbach at 415-592-0042, ext.
-107 or click the button below for a Free Quote.
+107.